HackGT/hackgt7-website/README.md

 # hackgt7-website

-Initial announcement for the event!
-Subscribe to our mailing list!
+Initial announcement for the event, subscribe to our mailing list!